SciSharp/SciSharp-Stack-Examples/README.md

-# TensorFlow.NET Examples
+# SciSharp STACK Examples
-TensorFlow.NET Examples contains many practical examples written in C#.
-If you still don't know how to use .NET for deep learning, getting started from this Repo is your best choice.
+This repo contains many practical examples written in SciSharp's machine learning libraries.
+If you still don't know how to use .NET for deep learning, getting started from here is your best choice.

 [![Join the chat at https://gitter.im/publiclab/publiclab](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sci-sharp/community)